Hinduwebsite.com

 Nehring Southern Russia

-Pokorny A wide area located in Russia between Weser and Vistula and upto White Russia and Volhynia
+Pokorny A wide area located in Russia between Weser and Vistula and up to White Russia and Volhynia

 Brandenstein Kirghiz steppe